pedrogiroldo/CExec/README.md

 ## About

-CExec is a simple tool developed in Go that automates the process of compiling and running C/C++ programs.
-It eliminates the need to type separate commands to compile and then run your code.
+CExec is a lightweight GO tool crafted to streamline the compilation and execution of C/C++ programs.
+With just one terminal command, it automates the entire process, making it effortless for developers to test and run their code.
+Designed for efficiency, CExec simplifies workflows by combining both steps into a single, intuitive action.

 ## Prerequisites